Fuerback/books-api/README.md

 # Books-api

-The project is a Golang REST API that uses gorilla/mux as router framework, SQLite as a database and Docker to build.
+The project is a CRUD Golang REST API that uses gorilla/mux as router framework, SQLite as a database and Docker to build.

+## TODO

+- Work with docker-compose
+- Create a gRpc for internal usage
+- Add audit columns in DB
+- Fix update book route to update only the fields sent
+- Create more unit and integration tests to cover more scenarios
+- Work with idempotent routes

 # Getting started